The Amateur Radio Voice of the National WWI Museum and Memorial

 Join us on air at WW1USA during the Centennial commemoration!

-The inaugural year in 2014 for WW1USA proved to be incredibly successful.
-During our 2014 operations, WW1USA logged contacts with over 4,000 amateurs in all 50 United States and in 44 countries worldwide.
+The first two years for WW1USA proved to be incredibly successful.
+During 2014-2015 operations, WW1USA logged contacts with more than 8,500 amateurs in all 50 United States and in 95 countries worldwide.
 The station has replied to more than 800 QSL requests with sase and eQSL.
-More than 150 amateurs and non-amateurs from the Kansas City region participated in the operation ofWW1USA.
-Nearly 200 amateurs throughout the world requested and received emailed contact certificates.
-Lookups on this QRZ page exceeded 11,700 in 2014.
+More than 200 amateurs and non-amateurs from the Kansas City region participated in the operation ofWW1USA.
+Nearly 400 amateurs throughout the world requested and received emailed contact certificates, while lookups on QRZ.com exceeded 26,000 at the end of 2015.

-These results mean that our mission of raising awareness of the Great War centennial, furthering the National World War I Museum and Memorial's mission of teaching the history and lessons of the war, and providing a positive image of and expanding the awareness of Amateur Radio is being achieved.
+These results mean that the mission of raising awareness of the Great War centennial, furthering the National World War I Museum and Memorial's mission of teaching the history and lessons of the war, and providing a positive image of and expanding the awareness of Amateur Radio is being achieved.
 None of this would be possible without the fraternity of amateur radio operators the world over and particularly those in the Kansas City region.
-We owe the success of WW1USA to you.
+The success of WW1USA is a credit to their contributions.

 All Amateur Radio operators who present an operator license on any of the above dates will receive $5 admission to the Museum for themselves and up to three guests.
 No other discounts apply.